-In compliance with the requirements of the CIPFA Code of Practice this report provides members with a summary report of the treasury management activity during the first half of 2019/20.
-As indicated in this report, none of the Prudential Indicators have been breached and a prudent approach has been taking in relation to investment activity with priority being given to security and liquidity over yield.
+7.1 In compliance with the requirements of the CIPFA Code of Practice this report provides members with a summary report of the treasury management activity during the first half of 2020/21.
+As indicated in this report, all of the Prudential Indicators have been complied with and a prudent approach has been taking in relation to investment activity with priority being given to security and liquidity over yield.